Frequently Asked Questions about Admission to JPII

 9. How much will I be awarded in financial aid?

 There is no template that fits every household and situation.
 Every family is evaluated on a stand-alone basis.
 Remember, however, that the primary responsibility of funding an education rests with the family.
-Our effort will be to supplement what you can do, and we try to spread out the limited monies available to as many families as need our help.
+Our effort will be to supplement what you can do.
+Our goal is to assist as many families as possible with our limited funds.

 10. What if the amount of the financial aid award is not enough to attend JPII?